Looking for a quick snack or something refreshing to eat?

 Cucumbers are the 4th most grown vegetable in the world.
-Quite popular in salads nowadays, their use goes back to India about 3000 years ago.
-They’re still going around today for very good reasons!
+Quite popular in salads, their use goes back to India about 3000 years ago.

-Apart from the minerals mentioned before, the nutritional composition that makes cucumbers so beneficial to our health is the following (the sample being one average cucumber):
+Apart from the minerals already mentioned, we have listed the nutritional composition that makes cucumbers so beneficial to our health in the following (sample size is one average cucumber):

 - Water: 95%